Protection and Advocacy for Individuals with Mental Illness (PAIMI) Program

 Communicate to people with mental illness, family members and others regarding the rights of and issues impacting people with mental illness.

-- Conduct outreach and training with priority given to:
+- Conduct outreach and training as limited resources allow.

 - Children’s Behavioral Health Collaborative